 Frequent canker sores, also known as recurrent aphthous stomatitis (RAS), are small, usually white in color ulcers on the inside of your mouth.
 They can be found on the inside of your cheeks and lips and on your tongue and gums.
 They're not like cold sores, which can develop on the outside of your mouth and are contagious.
 But canker sores do sometimes have an unpleasant tingling feeling to them.
 They're more likely to appear in younger people and usually go away on their own.
 Still, it's helpful to understand their potential causes and how to soothe the discomfort they can cause..

 Understanding the Causes of Canker Sores

-A second study, published in Contemporary Clinical Dentistry, evaluated the psychological profiles and salivary cortisol levels (which can indicate stress) of people with RAS.
-Although the study was small, researchers were able to draw the conclusion that levels of anxiety and depression were higher in people with RAS than in the control group.
+And if you've heard that canker sores and anxiety have a connection, you may be wondering, "are canker sores caused by stress?"
+Anxiety and stress are well-known potential causes of canker sores, and several studies explore their relationship.
+For example, a study published in Contemporary Clinical Dentistry evaluated the psychological profiles and salivary cortisol levels (which indicate stress) of people with RAS.
+Although the study was small, researchers concluded that anxiety and depression levels were higher in people with RAS than in the control group.

 There have been several studies on how stress can cause canker sores, with no definitive causation determined.
 Much of this research finds a connection between canker sores and stress, but there's no simple answer to how or why they're related.
 A study published in the Journal of Clinical and Experimental Dentistry found that stress levels and depression were slightly more evident in people with a history of RAS.
 One reason for this relationship could be that people experiencing stress tend to bite their mouth or lip more often, leading to canker sores.
 But still, there is no direct link or simple explanation for the relationship between mouth ulcers and stress.